Pros and Cons of Wireless Charging: Is It Worth the Hype?

 5. Fast Charging:

-Modern wireless charging technologies, such as Magsafe and Qi wireless charging, support faster charging speeds, rivaling traditional wired charging methods in terms of speed.
+Modern wireless charging technologies, such as Magsafe and Qi wireless charging, support faster charging speeds, rivalling traditional wired charging methods in terms of speed.

 Cons of Wireless Charging